mikeshulman/narya/README.md

 We have already mentioned the right-associative function-type notation `A → B`; this has tightness 0.
 Function abstraction `x ↦ M` is also right-associative, so you can write `x ↦ y → M` (which can also be abbreviated as `x y ↦ M`), and has tightness −ω.
 Application `M N` is implemented specially since an ordinary notation cannot have two variables next to each other without a symbol in between, but it behaves as though it is left-associative with tightness +ω.
 (In particular, a nonassociative prefix notation of tightness +ω, say `@`, will bind tighter than application, so that `@ f x` parses as `(@ f) x`.
 However, there are no such notations yet.)

 In addition, parentheses `( M )` are defined as an outfix notation, hence with effective tightness +ω.
-This emphasizes that notations of any tightness, even −ω, can appear in "internal" locations of a notation, meaning those with notation symbols on both sides.
-Tightness and associativity only control what other notations can appear in the "external" locations that are only delimited by a notation symbol on one side.
+This emphasizes that the "internal" locations of any notation (those with notation symbols on both sides) behave as if surrounded by parentheses; in particular, notations of any tightness, even −ω, can appear therein without further parenthesization.
+Tightness and associativity only control what other notations can appear in the "external" locations that are delimited by a notation symbol on one side only.

 ### Comments and strings